 Maybe because 4 years ago I made the move myself, the international community often asked me about how to make such a transition a successful one.
 I noticed many common themes during my time back in the UK.
 Not least, as you have been an expat during your time working abroad, you’ll typically find it easier to work with returning expat clients.
 This therefore could be a niche you explore!
 You’ll be able to identify with their lifestyles and, as a result, their financial objectives.

-So, for any IFAs looking at moving back to the UK, below are a number of factors I recommend are taken into consideration:
+So, for any international financial advisers returning back to the UK, below are a number of factors I recommend are taken into consideration:

 1. BEING A MEMBER